 Purpose of review.
-Scavenger receptor class B type 1 (SR-B1) promotes atheroprotection through its role in liver on high-density lipoprotein (HDL) metabolism and reverse cholesterol transport.
-However, pieces of evidence suggest that SR-B1 may impact atherosclerosis through non-hepatic mechanisms.
+Scavenger receptor class B type 1 (SR-B1) promotes atheroprotection through its role in high-density lipoprotein (HDL) metabolism and reverse cholesterol transport in the liver.
+However, evidence suggests that SR-B1 may impact atherosclerosis through non-hepatic mechanisms.

 Recent findings.
-Recent studies have brought to light various mechanisms by which SR-B1 affects lesional macrophages function and protects against atherosclerosis.
-Thus, in early atherosclerotic lesions when efferocytosis is efficient, SR-B1 promotes free cholesterol-induced apoptosis of macrophages through the control of the apoptosis inhibitor of macrophage (AIM), beyond its role in cholesterol efflux.
-In more advanced stages, macrophage SR-B1 binds and favors the removal of apoptotic cells and, participates in the induction of autophagy to limit necrotic core formation and increase plaque stability.
+Recent studies have brought to light various mechanisms by which SR-B1 affects lesional macrophage function and protects against atherosclerosis.
+In early atherosclerotic lesions when efferocytosis is efficient, SR-B1 promotes free cholesterol-induced apoptosis of macrophages through the control of the apoptosis inhibitor of macrophage (AIM), beyond its role in cholesterol efflux.
+At more advanced stages, macrophage SR-B1 binds and favors the removal of apoptotic cells.
+SR-B1 also participates in the induction of autophagy which limits necrotic core formation and increases plaque stability.

 Summary.
-These studies shed new lights on the atheroprotective role of SR-B1 by pointing out the pivotal function of SR-B1 in macrophages in atherogenesis as a function of the lesion stages.
-These new findings suggest that macrophage SR-B1 could be a potential therapeutic target in cardiovascular diseases.
+These studies shed new light on the atheroprotective role of SR-B1 by pointing out its pivotal function in macrophages during atherogenesis as a function of lesion stages.
+These new findings suggest that macrophage SR-B1 is a therapeutic target in cardiovascular disease.

 Keywords : SR-B1, macrophage, cholesterol, apoptosis, atherosclerosis